-Valley Water is committed to reducing the risk of flooding to homes, businesses, and schools and improving the environment by performing work along creeks across Santa Clara County.
-This work includes removing sediment build-up, managing vegetation, clearing trash and debris and stabilizing banks that have eroded during high water flows.
+Valley Water is committed to reducing the risk of flooding to homes, businesses, and schools and improving the environment by working along creeks across Santa Clara County.
+This work includes removing sediment build-up, managing vegetation, clearing trash and debris, and stabilizing banks that have eroded during high water flows.

-As part of this commitment, Valley Water will perform bank repairs and rehabilitation work in the City of Cupertino along Calabazas Creek between Miller Avenue and Bollinger Road.
-Under the Calabazas Creek Bank Rehabilitation Project, Valley Water will repair and stabilize damaged creek bank sections along portions of Calabazas Creek to their as-built or natural condition.
+As part of this commitment, Valley Water completed bank repairs and rehabilitation work in the City of Cupertino along Calabazas Creek between Miller Avenue and Bollinger Road.
+Under the Calabazas Creek Bank Rehabilitation Project, Valley Water repaired and stabilized damaged creek bank sections along portions of Calabazas Creek to their as-built or natural condition.

 General Information